haskelladdict/sconcho/sconcho/doc/manual.rst

 or "delete selected columns".

 **NOTE:** Deleting of rows and columns is only possible if complete rows or columns have been selected.
-If the current selection is anything but either complete rows or columns, deleting is disabled and these options are grayed out.

-To add rows or columns mark a **single** complete row/column.
-Next, open up the **Row And Column Management Menu** by right mouse clicking outside the chart area and then selecting the desired add row or column selection.
+To add rows or columns mark a **single** complete row/column as pivot.
+Next, open up the **Row And Column Management Menu** by right mouse clicking outside the chart area and then selecting the either add row or column.

 Saving and Opening Sconcho Projects